FAIR4HEP/fair4hep.github.io/README.md

 which is served by [GitHub Pages](https://pages.github.com/) and powered by [Jekyll](https://github.com/jekyll).

 The contents of this website &copy; under the 2018 MIT License.

+You can run a version of the website locally for development with

+bundle install
+bundle exec jekyll serve